WarlightProgramming/cslbot/COMMANDS.md

 If a player's level is strictly beow the MIN LEVEL, they will not be allowed to participate.

+#### MEMBERS ONLY

-**MEMBERS ONLY**: Whether to restrict the league to just Warlight Members.
+Whether to restrict the league to just Warlight Members.

 *Possible Args*: "TRUE", "FALSE"